karp48ul3/cubesolver/README.md

 B' : 7
 For U2, R2, F2, D2, L2, B2 moves, they now become two moves i.e. U2 becomes U,U.

-Increased timeout to 5 seconds and maxdepth to 24.

 Used casts (short) and (int) to resolve compiler errors.

 ## Usage